in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 </dependency>
 ```

-Following screenshot shows the different dependencies that are added in to our application
+The following screenshot shows the different dependencies that are added to our application.

 ![Image](/images/SpringBootStarterWeb-Dependencies.png "Spring Boot Starter Web - Dependencies")